Florida Writ of Garnishment

 The garnishee (such as a bank) must file an answer to the garnishment within 20 days.
 The garnishee’s answer states whether or not the garnishee holds any property or money belonging to the debtor.
 Within five days after service of the answer, the creditor must provide the debtor with a copy of the garnishee’s answer and a notice that the debtor has 20 days to move for a dissolution of the garnishment.

 Sometimes, the judgment creditor does not believe the garnishee’s answer.
 For example, the answer may state that the garnishee is not indebted to the debtor or holds no property of the debtor, and the creditor believes otherwise.
 In that event, the creditor may challenge the garnishee’s answer to the writ by filing a reply denying, or traversing, the garnishee’s answer.
-The court will set the matter for an evidentiary hearing to determine whether the garnishee’s answer is factually correct.
+The court will set the matter for a hearing to determine whether the garnishee’s answer is factually correct.

 Exemptions to a Writ of Garnishment

 In many cases, a creditor will voluntarily dissolve a garnishment upon receiving the debtor’s claim of exemption and documents from the debtor confirming the factual basis for the exemption.
 If the creditor contests the debtor’s claimed exemption, the court will set an evidentiary hearing to consider the debtor’s claim of exemption.
 The debtor can expedite the hearing by scheduling a hearing in coordination with the judge’s office and the creditor attorney.
-The debtor will have to present legal arguments and competent evidence supporting their exemption claim at this hearing.
+The debtor will have to present legal arguments and competent evidence supporting his exemption claim at this hearing.

 Often, a creditor’s writ of garnishment suffers from procedural defects because the creditor did not strictly follow statutory rules of garnishment.
 The debtor can file a motion to dismiss, or dissolve, the writ of garnishment based upon the procedural defects in the creditor’s garnishment.